General Service FAQs

 What if I move to a new address?

 We can transfer your system to your new address.
 Just give us as much notice as possible so we can update your file with the new information.
 Then simply connect the system at the new address, and press the HELP button to test the unit.
-Our TeleHealth Nurses will respond and confirm that everything is working properly.
+Our nurses will respond and confirm that everything is working properly.

 Where is the response centre located?